everwinner64/denev-cli/docs/documentation.md

 ## Installation {#install}

 Denev is designed to run on Windows 10 and 11, Linux (x86_64 and arm64), and macOS (both Intel and Apple Silicon).
-You can dowload Denev by using downloading files in the [public repository](https://github.com/everwinner64/denev-cli-website/releases){target="_blank" rel="noopener noreferrer"}, or much easier, by choosing one of the following methods:
+You can dowload Denev by using downloading files in the [download page](/download/#manual-install){target="_blank" rel="noopener noreferrer"}, or much easier, by choosing one of the following methods:

 Linux and macOS